What are my benefits?

 There are a number of additional benefits that fall under this cover free of charge and at any time.

-• Repatriation benefit: If you, your spouse or children die while you are in service the insurer can arrange for the transportation of the remains to the final resting place anywhere in South Africa or our neighbouring countries.
+• Repatriation benefit: If you, your spouse or children die while you are in service the insurer can arrange for the transportation of the remains to the final resting place in South Africa.
 A family member may accompany the remains.

 • Funeral assistance: The insurer can recommend reputable funeral parlours and other related service providers to assist with arrangements.